kadira-samples/angular-graphql-todos/README.md

 ![A Angular Todo App with GraphQL](https://cldup.com/Y71WEMYzG2.png)

 > This project is extended from [this](http://codepen.io/anon/pen/KdxXRP) Codepen example.
-Kudos for the original author.
+Kudos to the original author.

 ## Setting Up